 While there is no law or regulation that sets pricing, many business brokers charge a commission fee of 10 to 12 percent (also called a “success fee”) on the purchase price of your business.
 Many M&A firms utilize the Double Lehman Scale, but we have heard of some brokers charging 12% and others dropping a few points in order to get a deal.
 Either way, most quality firms hold their price at 10%.

 Unfortunately, MidStreet will not agree to sell every business we encounter.
 Our unparalleled representation and competitive fee structure allow us to only accept engagements when we believe there is a high likelihood of achieving your goals and expectations.

 Initially, we provide feedback on the likely valuation range you could expect to receive for your company.
 This will then enable us to confirm whether our opinion of value is in line with your goals, and mutually decide whether to list your business with MidStreet.

-Our listing agreement covers a twelve-month term.
-Twelve months is fairly standard in the industry and gives us time to position your company, locate and screen potential buyers, negotiate offers, navigate due diligence and close the deal.
+Our listing agreement typically covers a twelve-month term.
+This gives us time to position your company, locate and screen potential buyers, negotiate offers, navigate due diligence, and close the deal.